AWegnerGitHub/awegnergithub.github.io-content/2023_06_05_stackexchange_mod_strike.md

 I'm signing an open letter to Stack Exchange because those of us that volunteer our time and energy have been put in an impossible situation.
 On Stack Overflow we [banned ChatGPT created content][2] almost immediately after it was released.
-Theorectically, that is not longer in effect.
+Theoretically, that is no longer in effect.

 This isn't due to a change in community perception.
 Instead, it's due to an [abrupt policy change][4] on Stack Exchange's part that was posted on May 30.
 It's important to note that this public policy does _not_ match